 Spice Village is the modern reimagining of a tribal village © CGH Earth

 CGH Earth’s Spice Village, set in mist-shrouded mountains of Kerala, is billed as the modern reimagining of a tribal village.
-With that in mind, guests will uncover a mix of rusticity and luxury in its traditional-style huts, soundtracked by the birds, monkeys, and other species that call the area home.
+With that in mind, guests will uncover a mix of rusticity and ultimate luxury in its traditional-style huts, soundtracked by the birds, monkeys, and other species that call the area home.

 43. ITC Maurya

 The high-end ITC Maurya is also LEED Platinum ceritifed © ITC Hotels

 Care about your carbon-footprint?
 Delhi’s high-end ITC Maurya has the distinction of being the first LEED Platinum certified hotel in an existing building, meaning that alongside five-star touches like butler service and a cushy spa are environmentally friendly add-ons.

 Coconut Lagoon is found in restored, 150 year-old mansions © CGH Earth

 Housed in traditional, 150 year-old mansions restored by specialised local craftsmen, Kerala’s Coconut Lagoon devotes a quarter of its land to rice cultivation, while local forests are protected in “sacred groves” and waterways are made for meditative canoeing expeditions.

 The Dune Eco Village abuts a picturesque beach in Puducherry © Dune Eco Group

 Located on 35 private acres abutting the picturesque beach near romantic Puducherry, the Dune Eco Village & Spa welcomes surf seekers with its location, creative types with its Artists in Residence programme, and spa lovers with its Ayurvedic treatments.
 And for the private?
 One of 55 personal bungalows.

 Family Friendly Hotels in India